srechner/marathon/examples/count/README.md

     count TYPE INSTANCE

-The `TYPE` of sampling problem must be substituted by one of the following strings:
+The `INSTANCE` description depends on the `TYPE` of sampling problem, which must be substituted by one of the following strings.

     'matching':
          Count the number of perfect and near perfect matchings in the bipartite